WA Showcase IS BACK – now is the time to start thinking about what performing arts project you WANT to SHARE WITH presenters AND communities.

 How will my project get chosen to pitch?

 Applications to pitch are assessed by a curatorial panel.

 The panel will consider the following when assessing your application:

 - The originality of the work

-- Reach and appeal to audiences
+- Its reach and appeal to audiences

-- Tourability of the work
+- The tourability of the work

 What happens after my pitch at WA Showcase?

-Still, got questions?
+Still got questions?